dacbd/blog/content/posts/zero-to-prod-gke/index.md

 ## Intro

-Our goal is to go from nothing to a __basic__ production-ready deployment in GCP (from the perspective of a small team, a single DevOps member, or your side project that will totally get some traffic).
+Our goal is to go from nothing to a __basic__ production-ready deployment in GCP (from the perspective of a small team, Solo DevOps, or your side project that will totally get some traffic).

 I'm going to use the "production ready" term a little loosely, everyone has their definition of what that means.
 We aren't going in-depth on every detail and depending on your risk tolerance/security posture there may be many more things you should do to be "production-ready".

-That said, I'm confident for 80% of projects this will get you 80% there, if not all the way.
+That said, I'm confident for 80% of projects this will get you all the way there, if not then at least 80% of the way.

 All of the code is available here: [https://github.com/dacbd/zero-to-prod-gke]()

 ## Tech Choices
 I love automation and things that "just work" so, I have two __meta goals__ for our setup.

-First, I want our setup to be easily reproducible with the least amount of click ops possible.
+First, I want it to be easily reproducible with the least amount of click ops possible.
-Second, our setup should be as hands-off as possible, set it and forget it.
+Second, it should be as hands-off as possible, set it and forget it.

 We'll use Terraform to define our static infra.